Our carbon credit card is maxed out and compounding interest at an alarming rate.

-There is a rapidly growing number of buildings popping up around the world that are 100 % efficient, buildings that produce all the energy they consume.
+There is a rapidly growing number of buildings popping up around the world that are 100 % efficient, buildings that produce all the energy they consume, and have zero combustion emissions.
 Every example involves some form of solar heat energy to achieve net zero and all have positive ROI’s.

-Regardless if net zero is the goal, our infrastructure relies on electricity, this will not change, however there is growing change to the source of our electricity.
-A properly installed earth energy system is very effective reducing electrical consumption which is key to a greener future, but cost effective also, with each dollar spent on earth exchange installation worth more than five dollars spent on PV solar system installations.
-Ultimately it’s about financial return.
+Return on investment ?
 One of our projects, a 300,000 sq ft commercial space, has had an annual energy saving equating to more than $ 90,000.00 per year since 2008, returning 150% of the total installation cost.
 All of our commercial project ROI’s are growing at a similar rate.

 Our equipment has been tailored to make the process of vertical ground loop installation fast and efficient, providing high quality at low cost.

 We have designed a format for drilling 3 ¼ inch (80mm) Dia.
 Wells to a typical depth of 400′ (120 meters) to install 1inch loop.
-This is our “best bang for buck” suggestion for most commercial Geothermal installations.
-Our drills can install 1 ¼ inch loops where required.
+This is our best value suggestion for most commercial Geothermal installations, however our drills can install 1 ¼ inch loops to greater depths where required.

 Our Wombat drills have all the functions on board to drill, install, and grout, in a single operation.
 The space required is just 2.5 meters x 4 meters.